daveraja/bash-hacks/README.md

   parts.
 Useful for adding to a path where you are not sure if the item is already in the path.

+Other function:

+* mf_which <program>: a wrapper around the "which" function that simply returns an empty string if there is no such program.

+* mf_user_loggedin <username>: returns 0 (true) if the user is logged in and 1 (false) otherwise.